What is Bankruptcy?

 Bankruptcy is a formal court process where a declaration of bankruptcy is made.
 This happens when someone does not have enough money to cover their liabilities.

-When a bankruptcy order is made, all the assets of the bankrupt vest in the Official Receiver who administer the affairs of the bankrupt.
+When a bankruptcy order is made, all the assets of the bankrupt vest in the Official Receiver who then administers the affairs of the bankrupt.
 Effectively, the Official Receiver steps into the bankrupt’s shoes in terms of the property and other assets that they own.

 Who can use the Bankruptcy Procedure?